MaxLap/activerecord_follow_assoc/README.md

 The SQL to do this while isolating the different layers of conditions is a mess and I worry about the resulting performance.
 So for now, this will raise an exception.

+**MySQL doesn't support sub-limit**

+On MySQL databases, it is not possible to use has_one associations and associations with a scope that apply either a limit or an offset.

+I do not know of a way to do a SQL query that can deal with all the specifics of has_one for MySQL.
+If you have one, then please suggest it in an issue/pull request.

+In order to work around this, you must use the ignore_limit option.
+The behavior is less correct, but better than being unable to use the gem.

 ## Another recommended gem

 If you feel a need for this gem's feature, you may also be interested in another of gem of mine: [activerecord_where_assoc](https://github.com/MaxLap/activerecord_where_assoc).